-In H119, we prioritised the careful risk management of change initiatives in the In H119, we continued to enhance our context of the increasing need to drive forward with digital and other initiatives.
+In H119, we prioritised the careful risk management of change initiatives in the context of the increasing need to drive forward with digital and other initiatives.
 We also focused on maintaining and developing our Operational Resiliency.
 Cyber risk continues to feature prominently in our risk management.
 In H119, we had no material disruption from cyber-attacks.

-The risks associated with using third parties to deliver services also remain key, and we continue to enhance our
+The risks associated with using third parties to deliver services also remain key, and we continue to enhance our operating model in this area.